Country music: First generation (1920s)

 The first commercial recording of what is widely considered to be the first country song featuring vocals and lyrics was Fiddlin' John Carson with "Little Log Cabin in the Lane" for Okeh Records on June 14, 1923.

-Vernon Dalhart was the first country singer to have a nationwide hit in May 1924 with "Wreck of the Old 97".
-The flip side of the record was "Lonesome Road Blues", which also became very popular.
+Vernon Dalhart was considered the first country singer to have a nationwide hit in May 1924 with "Wreck of the Old 97."
+The flip side of the record was "Lonesome Road Blues", was also popularized.
 In April 1924, "Aunt" Samantha Bumgarner and Eva Davis became the first female musicians to record and release country songs.
 Many of the early country musicians, such as the yodeler Cliff Carlisle, recorded blues songs into the 1930s.
-Other important early recording artists were Riley Puckett, Don Richardson, Fiddlin' John Carson, Uncle Dave Macon, Al Hopkins, Ernest V. Stoneman, Blind Alfred Reed, Charlie Poole and the North Carolina Ramblers and the Skillet Lickers.
-The steel guitar entered country music as early as 1922, when Jimmie Tarlton met famed Hawaiian guitarist Frank Ferera on the West Coast.
+James Gideon "Gid" Tanner, an American old-time fiddler, was one of country music's earliest stars.
+With his string band, the Skillet Lickers, in the 1920s and 1930s, many early country songs were written and performed.